GPurgatorio/Master-Computer-Science-ICT/README.md

 The active directory allows for policy based management of the various servers.

 #### Backups

-It' a data protection solution, and it should be automatized.
+It' a data **protection solution**, and it should be automatized.
 It has become a crucial point in data center management to the extent in which cloud provider have started providing Backup-aaS and DisasterRecovery-aaS.

-With Replicas are  data protection solutions.
+With **replicas are  data protection solutions**.
 This task becomes more challenging with the growth of data, reduced IT budgets, and less time available for taking backups.
 Moreover, service providers need fast backup and recovery of data to meet their service level agreements.
-The amount of data loss and downtime that a business can endure in terms of RPO and RTO are the primary considerations in selecting and implementing a specific backup strategy.
+The amount of data loss and downtime that a business can endure in terms of **RPO and RTO are the primary considerations** in selecting and implementing a specific backup strategy.

-**RTO**: Recovery Time Objective: time it will take to have a full recovery.
+- **RTO (Recovery Time Objective)**: time it will take to have a full recovery.
 Relates to the time taken to recover data from backup
-**RPO**: Recovery Point Objective: what is the last consistent copy of the storage I will find.
+- **RPO (Recovery Point Objective)**: what is the last consistent copy of the storage I will find.
 How many data points do you have to go back in time? specifies the time interval between two backups.

-The Recovery Point Objective is defined by business continuity planning.
+Is defined by business continuity planning.
 It is the maximum targeted period in which data might be lost from an IT service due to a major incident (DR - Disaster Recovery).

-Network it's the first problem when I want to make a backup, beacuse the size of the backup is bigger than the network bandwidth.
+**Network** is the **first problem** when I want to make a backup, beacuse the **size of the backup** is bigger than the network bandwidth.
 Sometimes it's simply impossible to make a backup.

-#### Backup types
+Backup types:

-**Incremental backup**: backup only the updated parts.
+- **Incremental backup**: backup **only the updated parts**.
 High RTO cause I have to reconstruct all the files hierarchy going back througth the back ups.
 Sometimes snapshots are needed.

-**Guest level**: a VM is treated as if it is a physical compute system.
-A backup agent is installed on the VM, and it streams the backup data to the storage node.
+- **Guest level**: a VM is treated as if it is a physical compute system.
+A **backup agent is installed on the VM**, and it streams the backup data to the storage node.
 If multiple VMs on a compute system are backed up simultaneously, then the combined I/O and bandwidth demands placed on the compute system by the various guest-level backup operations can deplete the compute system resources.

-**Image level:**  uses snapshots.
-It's agentless (agent == client who gathers the data that is to be backed up), the agent can't crash since there isn't one.
+- **Image level:**  uses **snapshots**.
+It's **agentless** (agent == client who gathers the data that is to be backed up), the agent can't crash since there isn't one.
 The backup processing is performed by a proxy server that acts as the backup client.
 Backup is saved as a single entity called a VM image.
 Provides VM image-level and file-level recovery.

 **Backup as a Service**: service providers offer backup as a service that enables an organization to reduce its backup management overhead.
 It also enables the individual consumer to perform backup and recovery anytime, from anywhere, using a network connection.

 **Backup window**: the horizon effect: you decide a window but the stuff you need will be always in the deleted part.

-**Data Deduplication**: the process of detecting and identifying the unique data segments (chunk) within a given set of data to eliminate redundancy.
-The use of deduplication techniques significantly reduces the amount of data to be backed up in a cloud environment, where typically a large number of VMs are deployed.
-Take the hash of two identical files, store only one of the two files and both the hashes.
+**Data Deduplication**: the process of detecting and **identifying the unique data segments** (chunk) within a given set of data **to eliminate redundancy**.
+The use of deduplication techniques significantly reduces the amount of data to be backed up in a cloud environment, where typically a large number of VMs are deployed. **Take the hash of two identical files**, **store only one** of the two files **and both the hashes**.
 If the same file is required in two context, it is saved one time and is served to different context.

-**Replica**: the process of creating an exact copy (replica) of the data.
+**Replica**: the process of creating an **exact copy** of the data.
 The syncronous replica needs an acknowledgement before proceeding, and any additional writes on the source cannot occur until each preceding write has been completed and acknowledged.
 DBs like Oracle, SQL Servers want syncronous replica.
-- Local replication
+- **Local** replication
-  - Snapshot and mirroring
+  - Snapshot
+  - Mirroring
-- Remote replication
+- **Remote** replication
   - Synchronous: typically deployed for distances less than 200 KM between the two sites
   - Asynchronous: write from a compute system is committed to the source and immediately acknowledged

-With the **backup** you can choose the chunk of files to "backup".

 ### Security layer